For You: Dear Struggling Teenager…I see you.

 The risk of becoming a teenage parent is huge, no matter if the girl is on birth control and the guy wears a condom or not.
 Check out what the Center for Disease Control found about rates of teenage pregnancy.
 I wouldn’t wish that on anyone.
 Not because it puts you on a preset outcome (I told you that above…pay attention).
 Being a parent just makes everything so much harder, trust me.
 When you are a teenager you already have enough challenges.

 I can’t even really touch on STDs.
-Let’s just say that one of the many reasons I’m thankful to be married is that I don’t have to worry about STDs.
+Let’s just say that one of the many reasons I’m thankful to be married to Daniel is that I don’t have to worry about STDs.
 According to TeenSource, half of all teens and young adults who are sexually active will get an STD by the time they are 25 years old.
 Infection is rampant and being able to ask someone for their lab tests is a necessary evil before having sex.
-If you can’t talk about sex and all its messy factors with that guy or girl…you should’t have sex with them.
+If you can’t talk about sex and all its messy factors with that guy or girl…you shouldn’t have sex with them.
 Seriously.

 If you’re not a virgin anymore, that doesn’t mean you have to keep having sex.
-No, you don’t have to proclaim yourself a born again virgin.
+No, you don’t have to proclaim yourself a born-again virgin.
 Just decide that you want to wait before having sex again…it’s that simple.
 The person you’re with should respect that…and if they don’t then honestly they aren’t worth your time.

 What Are Your Goals?